-7. Professionalism, 1%
+6. Professionalism/Participation (1%)

-This portion of the course grade is intended to motivate students to consider the impact of their actions on their own learning and the learning of others in the course.
-Unprofessional interactions consume time yet have no meaningful benefits to you, your fellow students, and/or the teaching team.
-Analogously in the workplace, being unprofessional to your colleagues or supervisors will only discount you.
-When you are discounted, you will not be invited for new opportunities that you may or may not be aware of.
-Professionalism can be demonstrated through individually demonstrating maturity and professionalism, as well as contributing meaningfully to our lab community (5 points (1%) described here).
-By default, every student is assumed to be professionally mature.
-Hence, this component is awarded to every student at the beginning of the quarter.
-During the quarter, based on observations by the teaching team, which includes but is not limited to one-on-one interactions, electronic communication, contributing data to class data sets according to deadlines, and follow-up conversations on grades, your professionalism credit may be deducted.
+Professionalism can be demonstrated through individually demonstrating maturity and professionalism, as well as contributing meaningfully to our lab community (2.5 points (1%) described here).
+During the course, based on observations by the teaching team, which includes but is not limited to one-on-one interactions, electronic communication, contributing data to class data sets according to deadlines, and follow-up conversations on grades, your professionalism score will be decided.

-8. Extra credit opportunities (opportunity to earn up to 10pts (2%))
+7. Extra credit opportunities (opportunity to earn up to 5pts (2%))

-Extra credit problems will be presented throughout the quarter on Problem Sets.
+Extra credit problems will be presented throughout the course on Problem Sets.
 In addition, if 85% of the class completes a CAPE evaluation at the end of the quarter for me, everyone will receive 1pt of extra credit as well.